dmitrijs-belovs/Google-Data-Analytics-Capstone-Project-Cyclistic-Case-Study/README.md

 - **Fixing inconsistent spelling of station names for 8 station IDs.**
 - **Removing observations with zero latitude and longitude values.**

+### Manipulating the data

 The last step of the process phace was manipulating the data:

-- **Adding ride start month, day, day of week, and hour columns.**
-- **Adding ride_length column.**
+- **Adding ride_length column (in minutes).**

 After adding ride length column, I performed additional data check:

 - **Checking the range of ride_length column:**
-    - shortest trip: "-00:54:34", longest trip: "7 days 17:52:16"
+    - shortest trip: "-54.57", longest trip: "11152.27"
-    - Since there are possible errors and outliers, I checked trips that are shorter than a minute and longer than 24 hours:
+    - Since there are possible errors and outliers, I checked trips that are shorter than a minute and longer than 1440 minutes (24 hours):
         - There are 76 952 trip shorter than a minute and longer than 24 hours, of which 76 792 shorter than a minute (with 72 negative values) and 160 longer than 24 hours.
     - Trips shorter than a minute might be errors or test rides, and trips that are longer than 24 hours migth be errors or extreme cases, thus, it is better to exclude them.
     - I also checked if start_station and end_station are the same for trips shorter than a minute: